GabeScott/standard-works-vault/General Conference/2016 October - Gratitude on the Sabbath Day.md

 “And ye cannot bear all things now; nevertheless, be of good cheer, for I will lead you along.
 The kingdom is yours and the blessings thereof are yours, and the riches of eternity are yours.

-“And he who receiveth all things with thankfulness shall be made glorious; and the things of this earth shall be added unto him, even an hundred fold, yea, more.”
+“And he who receiveth all things with *thankfulness* shall be made glorious; and the things of this earth shall be added unto him, even an hundred fold, yea, more.”[^7]

 I have felt that transformation of growing gratitude for blessings and a love of God increasing across the Church.
 It seems to accelerate among members of the Church in times and places where there are trials of their faith, where they have to plead to God for help to even carry on.